Microsoft/azure-docs.pt-pt/articles/open-datasets/overview-what-are-open-datasets.md

 Os conjuntos de dados abertos fornecem Azure Notebooks e Azure Databricks notebooks que você pode usar para conectar dados a Azure Machine Learning serviço e Azure Databricks.
 Os conjuntos de linhas também podem ser acessados por meio de um SDK do Python.

-No entanto, você não precisa de uma conta do Azure para acessar conjuntos de os abertos; Você pode acessá-los de qualquer ambiente Python sem ou sem o Spark.
+No entanto, você não precisa de uma conta do Azure para acessar conjuntos de os abertos; Você pode acessá-los de qualquer ambiente Python com ou sem o Spark.

 ## <a name="request-or-contribute-datasets"></a>Solicitar ou contribuir com conjuntos de os

 Se você não encontrar os dados desejados, envie-nos um email para [solicitar um DataSet](mailto:aod@microsoft.com?Subject=Request%20dataset%3A%20%3Creplace%20with%20dataset%20name%3E&Body=%0AYour%20name%20and%20institution%3A%20%0A%0ADataset%20name%3A%0A%20%0ADataset%20description%3A%20%0A%3Cfill%20in%20a%20brief%20description%20and%20share%20any%20web%20links%20of%20the%20dataset%3E%20%0A%0ADataset%20size%3A%20%0A%3Chow%20much%20space%20does%20the%20dataset%20need%20today%20and%20how%20much%20is%20it%20expected%20to%20grow%20each%20year%3E%20%0A%0ADataset%20file%20formats%3A%20%0A%3Ccurrent%20dataset%20file%20formats%2C%20and%20optionally%2C%20any%20formats%20that%20the%20dataset%20must%20be%20transformed%20to%20for%20easy%20access%3E%0A%0ALicense%3A%20%0A%3Cwhat%20is%20the%20license%20or%20terms%20and%20conditions%20governing%20the%20distribution%20of%20this%20dataset%3E%0A%0AUse%20cases%3A%20%0A%3CExplain%20some%20common%20use%20of%20the%20dataset.%20E.g.%20weather%20dataset%20can%20be%20useful%20in%20demand%20forecasting%20and%20predictive%20maintenance%20scenarios%3E%20%0A%0AAny%20additional%20information%20you%20want%20us%20to%20know%3A%0A) ou [contribuir com um DataSet](mailto:aod@microsoft.com?Subject=Contribute%20dataset%3A%20%3Creplace%20with%20dataset%20name%3E&Body=%0AYour%20name%20and%20institution%3A%20%0A%0ADataset%20name%3A%0A%20%0ADataset%20description%3A%20%0A%3Cfill%20in%20a%20brief%20description%20and%20share%20any%20web%20links%20of%20the%20dataset%3E%20%0A%0ADataset%20size%3A%20%0A%3Chow%20much%20space%20does%20the%20dataset%20need%20today%20and%20how%20much%20is%20it%20expected%20to%20grow%20each%20year%3E%20%0A%0ADataset%20file%20formats%3A%20%0A%3Ccurrent%20dataset%20file%20formats%2C%20and%20optionally%2C%20any%20formats%20that%20the%20dataset%20must%20be%20transformed%20to%20for%20easy%20access%3E%0A%0ALicense%3A%20%0A%3Cwhat%20is%20the%20license%20or%20terms%20and%20conditions%20governing%20the%20distribution%20of%20this%20dataset%3E%0A%0AUse%20cases%3A%20%0A%3CExplain%20some%20common%20use%20of%20the%20dataset.%20E.g.%20weather%20dataset%20can%20be%20useful%20in%20demand%20forecasting%20and%20predictive%20maintenance%20scenarios%3E%20%0A%0AAny%20additional%20information%20you%20want%20us%20to%20know%3A%0A).

-## <a name="next-steps"></a>Passos Seguintes
+## <a name="next-steps"></a>Passos seguintes
 * [Bloco de anotações de exemplo](samples.md)
 * [Tutorial: Modelagem de regressão com dados de táxi de NY](tutorial-opendatasets-automl.md)
 * [SDK do Python para conjuntos de valores abertos](/python/api/azureml-opendatasets/?view=azure-ml-py)